ZiweiXU/hbdat.github.io/index.md

 I received my B.S. from University of Sciences (Viet Nam) where I was fortunate to study in Advanced Program in Computer Science.

 ## Contact
-If you are interested in my research or just want to say hi, I can be reached via:
+If you are interested in my research or collaboration, I can be reached via:
 + Email: huynh [dot] dat [at] northeastern [dot] edu
 + [Linkedin](https://www.linkedin.com/in/dat-huynh-7709b116a/)
 + [Twitter](https://twitter.com/DatHuynh13)